SNmcdarby1/Xascapade-Safari-tours/README.md

    See attached below a copy of the wireframe.
    [xascapade.pdf](https://github.com/SNmcdarby1/Xascapade-Travel/files/6061243/xascapade.pdf).
    after receing my feedback from my accessers i realised that the layout does not work with my design and i ended up changing the wireffram to suit the user.
+   Below is the new wireframe.
+What i tried to do is to simlify the styke and design that will suite the user and easy accessible.
+XASCAPADE .pdf](https://github.com/SNmcdarby1/Xascapade-Travel/files/6087100/XASCAPADE.pdf)

    Below is a Multiple devices Mockup generator image that shows you how the landing page looks in different devices.
    The Mockup generator page of Xascapade Travel.